 Res Diff 7 2026

-The 2026 Res Difficiles conference will take place on March 13th.
-Register for the conference here.
+The 2026 Res Difficiles conference took place on March 13th.
+Watch the recorded videos below.

 Res Difficiles: A Conference On Challenges and Pathways for Addressing Inequity In Classics.
-Co-organized by Hannah Čulík-Baird (UCLA) and Elke Nash (UNH).
+Co-organized by Hannah Čulík-Baird and Elke Nash, with moderating support from Ben Davis.
 With thanks to the support of the UCLA Division of Humanities.

 March 13th 2026.
 All times Pacific Standard Time.